 Profit sharing is a great way for owners to generously share business profits with the rest of the company and compensate them in a tax-friendly way — both employers and employees will benefit from this approach.

 If you’re interested in setting up a profit-sharing plan, or just have a few questions, feel free to reach out to our team!

-A profit-sharing “plan” is really just a feature that’s added to a normal 401(k) plan.
-It is a defined contribution plan option in which the employer is granted responsibility for determining when and how much the company contributes to the plan.
+A profit-sharing plan is simply a feature that is added to a normal 401(k) plan: it is a defined contribution plan option in which the employer is granted responsibility for determining when and how much the company contributes to the plan.
 The amount allocated is usually based on the employee’s salary level or level within the organization.

 Unlike a regular 401(k) plan, companies aren’t required to contribute a set amount; instead, the amount is purely by the employer’s discretion.
 Other factors (e.g., the company’s financial performance), may also influence the employer’s decision to make a contribution one year but not the next, which is why it’s called a “profit-sharing” plan!

 Many business owners use profit-sharing as a great way to save on corporate taxes as well as to reward and motivate employees.
 Many of our small business clients told us they felt a bit lost because there isn’t a lot of clear information out there when it comes to profit-sharing, specifically for the needs of small business owners, so we wrote this guide to explain exactly what it is and how it works.